ludicpress/twarc/workshop.markdown

 For this workshop we are going to build an archive of Twitter data using the command line tool twarc.
 We are going to walk through a few exercises using twarc in your operating system’s command line interface: terminal for Linux and OS X and Ubuntu for Windows.
 If you have followed the setup instructions to install wget on your Linux, Windows, or OS X machines then you are ready to begin the workshop.

 ## Configure and Warm Up
+At this point you should have twarc installed and have created your app with Twitter.
+Now, we need to configure twarc with your app credentials.
+On the developer.twitter.com interface you will be able to view your app.

 ## Exercise 1: